 8. Happy Days Chart

 Draw several faces with different emotions on a chart.
 When your child feels excited or disappointed, encourage them to stick their name tag on the face they are feeling.
 This pushes them to recognize and express their emotions.
-This is similar to the “Happy Chart,” but mood meters are a daily activity that focuses on a range of feelings.
-Its goal is to help children communicate feelings they aren’t sure how to express.
+This is like the “Happy Chart,” but mood meters are a daily activity that focuses on a range of feelings.
+The goal is to help children communicate the emotions they aren’t sure how to express.

 10. Mirror Time

 Sometimes the person your child needs to talk to the most is themself.
 Give your kid a child-safe hand mirror or encourage them to use a mirror in their room.
 When they’re angry or sad, mirror time allows them to reconnect with themselves and be more present in a situation.
 Sometimes your child just needs to see what you’re seeing, which can help them reflect (no pun intended) on their feelings.

 What causes poor emotional regulation?

 During the early years of your child’s life, it’s important to create a healthy and emotionally supportive space to avoid emotional dysregulation.
 Children who experience early trauma, brain injury, child abuse, or post-traumatic stress are more prone to poor emotional regulation.
 This skill is important because it allows your kid to manage their feelings and understand other people’s emotions.
 This will help your child function and interact with others in a healthy way.

 When someone struggles with regulating their emotions, it comes forth in several ways.
 Their behavior is usually seen as aggressive or offensive.
 A few common signs include:

 - Lack of accountability or a tendency to blame others instead of finding a solution